32 Best Big-Batch Main Dishes That'll Leave You With Plenty of Leftovers

 Classic chicken pot pie

-It wouldn't be a complete holiday season without at least one pot pie.
-This hearty chicken pot pie will crush your craving, and it's easy enough to prepare when you're making dinner for a crowd.
+This hearty chicken pot pie will crush your craving for something comforting, and it's easy enough to prepare when you're making dinner for more than two people.

 Get our recipe for Classic Chicken Pot Pie.